 Many transactive energy pilots have been undertaken in the last few years.
-Figure 8 presents an overview of the Retail Automated Transactive Energy System being demonstrated with funding from the California Energy Commission.
+Figure 8 presents an overview of the retail automated transactive energy system being demonstrated with funding from the California Energy Commission.
 This pilot merges home and business automation development and deployment with electric power market design and a transaction platform.
-It helps coordinate operations and investment in wholesale transmission and generation system markets operated by CAISO, the distribution grid operated by Southern California Edison, a load serving entity, and customers who are producers and consumers of electricity.
+It helps coordinate operations and investment in wholesale transmission and generation system markets operated by CAISO, the distribution grid operated by Southern California Edison, an LSE, and customers who are producers and consumers of electricity.

-Figure 8: California Retail Automated Transactive Energy System
+Figure 8: California Retail Automated Transactive Energy System89

 The above graphic depicts the high-level framework that could be deployed in a transactive energy system.
-At the core of this system is the ability of various devices in the electric value chain being able to communicate with each other in a market environment.
-The complex structure of the grid including coupling among various entities means that transactive energy systems are designed for multiple objective optimization that spans multiple timescales and hierarchies.
+At the core of this system is the ability of various devices in the electric value chain being able to communicate with one another in a market environment.
+The complex structure of the grid, which includes coupling among various entities, means that transactive energy systems are designed for multiple objective optimization that spans multiple time scales and hierarchies.
 Information and communication networks along with the physical networks are an integrated part of the transactive energy system.
-Information is exchanged among transacting parties (such as users, DERs, etc.), system operators, monitoring devices, and control systems in a market-based environment.
+Information is exchanged among transacting parties (such as users, DERs, etc.), system operators, monitoring devices and control systems in a market-based environment.

-3. Communications Standards and Protocols are a First Step
+3. Communications Standards and Protocols Are a First Step

-There are literally dozens of DER communications standards, protocols, and data models in use today.
+There are literally dozens of DER communications standards, protocols and data models in use today.
 For example, some of the more familiar protocols include:

-- OpenADR 2.0, which communicates price signals to activate automated DR resources; - Green Button, which facilitates the transfer of retail customer energy consumption data, as described above in Section V.A.4; and - EV charging protocols, such OCHP and OCPP, that enable standardized data sharing between distribution system operators and EV charging equipment operators.
+- OpenADR 2.0, which communicates price signals to activate automated DR resources; - Green Button, which facilitates the transfer of retail customer energy consumption data, as described above in Section V.A.4; and - EV-charging protocols, such as OICP (open intercharge protocol) and OCPP (open charge point protocol), that enable standardized data sharing among distribution system operators and EV-charging equipment operators and standardized communications between the cloud and EV chargers.

-Communications standards, protocols, and data models enable the transfer of "messages" between DERs, applications, aggregators, distribution system operators, and transmission system operators.
+Communications standards, protocols and data models enable the transfer of messages among DERs, applications, aggregators, distribution system operators and transmission system operators.
 The messaging requirements for transactive energy can be classified into the following: